NC CLEAN ENERGY TECHNOLOGY CENTER

 Surprisingly, however, this practice tends not to protect the interests of residential customers, nor does it encourage more efficient use of energy.
 As the chart to the upper right shows, data from the U.S. Energy Information Administration (EIA) shows that customers in regions with the lowest rates tend to use the most energy and pay the highest monthly bills.
 This data strongly suggests that maintaining lower rates does not have the desired effect of consumer protection, or of promoting efficient energy use.

 To compound the high monthly utility bills customers pay now, it is very likely that customer bills will continue on a steeply increasing trajectory.
 As the map to the left shows, the EIA also forecasts that utility rates will rise between 33%-83% over the 25-year typical life of a solar PV system.

 Many customers still mistakenly believe, however, that solar PV is not an option for them.
 This stems, in part, from a belief that they may not be able to afford it, and because their area does not have enough sunshine year-round.
 In fact, solar PV’s value to a customer tends to be most closely related to the degree to which solar can offset their typical use of grid energy.

 It may seem surprising, but as the table to the lower left shows, customers with a 5 kW system in Chicago and Boston, (known more for their extended cold, grey winters than for sunshine) can offset more of their energy (and thus their bill) than they could in Phoenix, a location with some of the best solar resource in the United States.

 About the NC Clean Energy Technology Center

 The N.C.
-Clean Energy Technology Center advances a sustainable energy economy by educating, demonstrating and providing support for clean energy technologies, practices, and policies.
+Clean Energy Technology Center is a UNC System-chartered Public Service Center administered by the College of Engineering at North Carolina State University.
+Its mission is to advance a sustainable energy economy by educating, demonstrating and providing support for clean energy technologies, practices, and policies.